 Why Starting a Business Is Easier Than Ever but Success Is Harder in 2025

-Why Starting a Business Is Easier Than Ever.
+Why Starting a Business in 2025 Is Easier Than Ever?
 Ever felt like the internet is shouting at you to start a business now… because it’s so easy?
 Open Shopify.
 Connect Printify.
 Ask ChatGPT for a brand name.
 Done.
 You’re a CEO now, right?

 Not so fast.

-Yes, it’s true— starting a business is easier than ever in 2025.
+Yes, it’s true— Starting a Business in 2025 is easier than ever.
 But here’s the twist: success is tougher than ever.
 Why?
 Let’s discuss money, motivation, market saturation, and what it takes to survive in this easy-entry, hard-exit game.
+Starting a business made easy!

-📲 Why It’s Never Been Easier to Start a Business
+Why It’s Never Been Easier Starting a Business in 2025?

 Let’s start with the basics: in 2025, anyone can start a business in an afternoon.